DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 # Image Captioning: Transforming Visuals into Text

-This repository offers an advanced solution for Image Captioning, turning visual content into descriptive sentences using a powerful combination of Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
+This folder offers an advanced solution for Image Captioning, turning visual content into descriptive sentences using a powerful combination of Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN), in this case also adding attention, that makes our model much more flexible.

 ## Repository Structure